yousafkhamza/CloudFormation-stack-deployment-through-Terraform/README.md

 ---
 ## Description
-This is a combained infrastructure deployment using AWS CloudFormation and Terraform.
-Also, you guys have a doubt why we used the both at the same time.
-Because I just tried to deploy a CloudFormation stack deployment automated through terraform so who you guys avoid the terraform section then you guys can deploy the CloudFormation stack wisely there have not to a mandatory thing but I show you guys this things are possible.
+This is a combined infrastructure deployment using AWS CloudFormation and Terraform.
+Also, you guys have a doubt why we used both at the same time.
+Because I just tried to deploy a CloudFormation stack deployment automated through terraform so who you guys avoid the terraform section then you guys can deploy the CloudFormation stack wisely there have not to a mandatory thing but I show you guys these things are possible.

 #### Brief
 ----
 AWS CloudFormation Sample Template EC2InstanceWithSecurityGroupSample:   Create an Amazon EC2 instance running the Amazon Linux AMI.
 The AMI is chosen based on the region in which the stack is run.
 This example creates an EC2 security group for the instance to give you SSH access. **WARNING** This template creates an Amazon   EC2 instance.
 You will be billed for the AWS resources used if you create a stack from this template.
-Also, i repeat the template deployment use both manual and terraform automated.
+Also, I repeat the template deployment using both manual and terraform automated.

 ----
 ## Feature
 - Easy to deploy ec2 instance and security group using CF template
 - Easy to deploy CF stack through terraform
-- Region wise AMI fetching automatically
+- Region-wise AMI fetching automatically

 ----
 ## Pre-Requests
-- Existing a instance keypair
+- Existing an instance keypair
 - Basic Knowledge of Terraform
 - Basic Knowledge of CloudFormation (YAML)
 - [AWS Access Key and Secret Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)